BrowserBox/BrowserBox/README.md

   VF Regular (this repository) is licensed under the Polyform Noncommercial License 1.0 (NC license).
 Any previous licensed versions are also relicensed under this license.
 [Read the license](https://github.com/i5ik/Viewfinder/blob/boss/LICENSE.md).

   In essence this license permits any use case besides those which are for a commercial purpose or anticipated commercial application.
-E:heavy_check_mark:plicitly, *"use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding."*
+Explicitly, *"use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding."*

 **VF Pro**